mjm282/CS1653-2016fa-mjm282-mat164-zah15/reports/phase3-writeup.md

 - Send the token and the signed hash back using the procedure outlined above

 To verify file server
-- The user will intimate a connection by sending it the user name and RSA public key
+- The user will initial a connection by sending it the user name and RSA public key
 - The server will send back user name in plain text, the RSA public key and time stamp encrypted with the users public key, and the time stamp the user sent +1 encrypted signed with the server private key (to further prove the servers ID)
 - The user will generate a fingerprint by generating a SHA-256 hash of the servers 2048bit RSA key, and confirm it against a hash sent to them over another form of communication (USPS, email, SMS, BBM, etc).
 The client will decrypt the challenge with the provided public key, and vefiry that it is the time stamp it last sent +1.
 - If the user confirms the fingerprint it will send back it user name in plain text and a AES key and time stamp encrypted with the servers public key